Weekly Recap: 15 Press Releases You Might Have Missed

-A roundup of the most newsworthy press releases from PR Newswire this week, including The TIME100 Next List, McDonald's Chicken Big Mac, the return of Fat Bear Week and the Best Big City in the U.S.
+A roundup of the most newsworthy press releases from PR Newswire this week, including a new Vodafone and Google partnership, the USPS recommended holiday shipping dates and the return of Domino's Emergency Pizza Program

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.